-An extensive programme of development was delivered throughout 2017/18 following the election process.
-The turnover of Elected Members within the Council required a number of elements of delivery to be undertaken with an initial programme of development around technology, governance, finance & scrutiny and procedural elements of the roles for various Committees appointments.
+An extensive programme of development was delivered following the election process with the initial programme of development around technology, governance, finance & scrutiny and procedural elements of the roles for various Committees appointments.
 The development programme continues to be progressed and reported.
+Council has an established process of Elected Member briefings and workshops for specific topics and developments.